Norway and Iceland are familiar opponents, both from UEFA Women's EURO 2013 qualifying and the 2009 finals.

 • These teams were drawn in the same qualifying group and Norway made a nightmare start with their 3-1 loss in Reykjavik.
 They went on to lose in Northern Ireland but thanks to Iceland dropping five points against Belgium, their last match in Oslo was to prove decisive.
 A point behind, Norway needed to win and duly did, aided by a first competitive start since 2010 for Solveig Gulbrandsen after reverseing her decision to retire.

 • The nations have met twice in the UEFA European Women's Under-19 Championship final tournament, both in the group stage.
 In 2007 hosts Iceland, in their first ever youth finals fixture, lost 5-0 to Norway.
-Maren Mjelde scored twice and Ingvild Isaksen and Maren Thorsnes were also on target for a side containing Isabell Herlovsen and Martina Lund against an Iceland team including Rakel Hönnudóttir, Gudný Björk Ódinsdóttir, Fanndís Fridriksdóttir and Sara Björk Gunnarsdóttir.
+Maren Mjelde scored twice and Ingvild Isaksen and Elise Thorsnes were also on target for a side containing Martina Lund against an Iceland team including Rakel Hönnudóttir, Gudný Björk Ódinsdóttir, Fanndís Fridriksdóttir and Sara Björk Gunnarsdóttir.

 • Two years later it was 0-0 in Belarus.
-Fridriksdóttir was joined by Dagný Brynjarsdóttir in the Iceland team while Pedersen liked up with Hege Hansen.
+Fridriksdóttir was joined by Dagný Brynjarsdóttir in the Iceland team while Pedersen linked up with Hege Hansen.

 • Norway lost two of their first four qualifiers in Iceland and Northern Ireland but won all six fixtures in 2012 to top their section and maintain a perfect qualifying record since their 1987 triumph – only in 1997 did they not make the last four.